 The pseudopersonality is put in place with very strong influence techniques and it does not disappear on it's own when one separates from the manipulator.
 This explains, for example, why people often want to go back to the abuser after they have left, even though they know the relationship was bad for them.
 The pseudopersonality is programmed to be with the manipulator and it feels incomplete or inadequate or just plain miserable without the manipulator and there is a very strong desire to return.

 Narcissists and sociopaths may not think in terms of pseudopersonalities.
-They are simply focussed on molding your thinking and your behavior to what they want it to be.
+They are simply focused on molding your thinking and your behavior to what they want it to be.

 I already pointed out that when narcissists and sociopaths meet people, they size them up in a particular way.
 They are looking for an angle to control and dominate others (before someone tries to take advantage of them).

-If someone already has a pseudopersonality, i.e., they have been in an abusive situation before, to the narcissist or sociopath, it's as obvious as if they had this information tattooed on their forehead.
+If someone already has a pseudopersonality, i.e., they have been in an abusive situation before (such as parents who were narcissists), to the narcissist or sociopath, it's as obvious as if they had this information tattooed on their forehead.

 If you have seen the documentary, "I, Psychopath", which I highly recommend, there is a study where there is a video clip of 4 or 5 different people walking for a few seconds away from the camera down a corridor.
 Normal people had difficulty saying which person had been traumatized in the past.
 The psychopaths took only a couple of seconds to recognize the trauma victim.